OpenEvalProject/evals/manuscripts/elife-73980/v3/manuscript.md

 A 3 x FLAG-epitope-tag sequence was integrated into pRV1133C to generate pGE450.
 To construct individual FLAG-tagged constructs, the entire pGE450 plasmid was amplified by inverse PCR using Q5 High Fidelity DNA polymerase (NEB) with oligonucleotides TGD4981 and TGD4982.
 Sequences from the predicted transcription start site up to the stop codon for selected ORFs were PCR-amplified using oligonucleotide pairs TGD5208 and TGD5209, TGD5216 and TGD5217, TGD5241 and TGD5242, or TGD5247 and TGD5248.
 PCR products were cloned into pGE450 using the In-Fusion cloning system (Takara).
 Start codon mutant constructs were made by inverse PCR-amplification of the wild-type constructs using primers that introduce a start codon mutation (‘T’ to ‘C’ change at the central position of the start codon; oligonucleotides TGD5210, TGD5211, TGD5218, TGD5219, TGD5256, TGD5257, TGD5258, and TGD5259).
 PCR products were treated with DpnI and cloned using the In-Fusion cloning system (Takara).
 Following sequence confirmation, plasmid DNA was electroporated into M. smegmatis mc2155 for chromosomal integration before performing expression analysis by western blot.

-## Ribo-seq without drug treatment
+### Ribo-seq without drug treatment

 Ten ml of M. tuberculosis (OD600 of 0.4) was used to inoculate 400 ml of medium and grown to an OD600 of 1 (2–3 weeks).
 Cells were collection by filtration through a 0.22 μm filter.
 Libraries were prepared for sequencing, and sequencing data were processed as described previously for M. smegmatis (Shell et al., 2015).

-## RNA-Seq
+### RNA-Seq

 Cell extracts were prepared in parallel to those used for Ribo-seq.
 RNA was extracted using acid phenol and chloroform followed by isopropanol precipitation.
 Ribosomal RNA was removed using the Ribo-Zero Magnetic Kit (Epicentre).
 RNA fragmentation, library preparation, sequencing, and data processing were performed as described previously for M. smegmatis (Shell et al., 2015).

-## Ribosome profiling with retapamulin treatment (Ribo-RET)
+### Ribosome profiling with retapamulin treatment (Ribo-RET)

 Ten ml of M. tuberculosis (OD600 of 0.4) was used to inoculate 400 ml of medium and grown to an OD600 of 1 (2–3 weeks).
 Cells were treated with retapamulin (Sigma CDS023386) at a final concentration of 0.125 mg/ml for 15 min at room temperature, with occasional manual shaking, and collected by filtration through a 0.22 μm filter.
 Cells were flash frozen in liquid nitrogen with 0.7 ml lysis buffer (20 mM Tris pH 8.0, 10 mM MgCl2, 100 mM NH4Cl, 5 mM CaCl2, 0.4% Triton X-100, 0.1 % NP-40, 1 mM chloramphenicol, 100 U/mL DNase I).
 Frozen cells were milled using a Retsch MM400 mixer mill for 8 cycles of 3 min each at 15 Hz.
 Milling cups were re-frozen in liquid nitrogen in between each milling cycle.
 Cell extracts were thawed and incubated on ice for 30 min.
 Samples were clarified by centrifugation.
 Supernatants were passed twice through 0.22 μm filters.
 1 mg aliquots of cell extracts were flash-frozen in liquid nitrogen.
 Monosomes were isolated by digesting 1 mg of cell extract with 1,500 units of micrococcal nuclease for 1 hr at room temperature on a rotisserie rotator.
 The reaction was quenched by adding 2 μl 0.5 M EGTA, after which the digest was fractionated through a 10–50% sucrose gradient.
 Fractions from the sucrose gradients were electrophoresed on a 1% agarose gel with 1% bleach to identify ribosomal RNA peaks.
 Those fractions were selected, pooled, and monosomes isolated by acid phenol:chloroform extraction and isopropanol precipitation.

 Libraries for sequencing were prepared using a previously described method (Ingolia, 2010).
 RNA from monosomes was run on a 15% denaturing gel alongside a 31 nt RNA oligonucleotide to size-select 31 ± 5 nt fragments.
 Samples were gel-extracted in 500 μl RNA gel extraction buffer (300 mM NaOAc (pH 5.5), 1 mM EDTA, 0.1 U/mL SUPERase-In RNase inhibitor) followed by isopropanol precipitation.
 The samples were dephosphorylated by incubating with 10 U of T4 Polynucleotide Kinase (NEB) for 1 hr at 37 °C, before extraction with phenol:chloroform:isoamyl alcohol, and ethanol precipitation.
 The dephosphorylated RNAs were ligated to the 3’ linker oligonucleotide JW9371 using T4 RNA Ligase 2 (truncated, K227Q) at a 1:4 RNA:linker ratio.
 The ligation reactions were incubated for 3 hr at 37 °C, followed by 20 min at 65 °C. The reactions were separated on a 15% polyacrylamide denaturing gel alongside a control RNA oligonucleotide (JW9370) of the expected size of the ligated product.
 The RNA-ligation products were excised and extracted in 500 μL RNA extraction buffer and concentrated by ethanol precipitation.
 Reverse transcription was performed on the RNA samples using Superscript III (Life Technologies) and oligo JW8875, as described previously (Ingolia, 2010).
 The reactions were separated through a 10% polyacrylamide denaturing gel and cDNAs excised and extracted in 500 μL DNA extraction buffer (300 mM NaCl, 10 mM Tris-Cl (pH 8), 1 mM EDTA).
 Reverse-transcribed cDNA was circularized using CircLigase, and PCR-amplified as described previously (Ingolia, 2010).
 Between 4 and 9 cycles of PCR were performed using Phusion High Fidelity DNA Polymerase, JW8835 as the standard forward primer, and JW3249, 3250, 8876 or 8877, corresponding to Illumina index numbers 1, 2, 34, or 39 respectively, as the reverse primer.
 Samples were separated through an 8% polyacrylamide gel.
 DNAs of the appropriate length (longer than the control adapter band) were excised from the gel and extracted in 500 μL of DNA extraction buffer.
 DNAs were concentrated by isopropanol precipitation.
 Samples were quantified and subject to DNA sequence analysis on a NextSeq instrument.

-## Inferring ORF positions from Ribo-RET data
+### Inferring ORF positions from Ribo-RET data

 Sequencing reads from Ribo-RET datasets were trimmed to remove adapter sequences using a custom python script that trimmed reads up to the first instance of CTGTAGGCACC, keeping trimmed reads in the length range 20–44 nt.
 Trimmed sequence reads were aligned to the reference genome and separately to a reverse-complemented copy of the reference genome, using Rockhopper (McClure et al., 2013).
 The positions of read 3’ ends were determined from the resultant.sam files, and used to determine coverage on each strand at each genome position.
 Coverage values were set to 0 for regions encompassing all annotated non-coding genes, and the 50 nt regions downstream of the 1285 TSSs associated with an RUG (i.e. the first 50 nt of all predicted leaderless ORFs) (Cortes et al., 2013; Shell et al., 2015).
 Read counts were then normalized to total read count as reads per million (RPM).

 Every genome coordinate on each strand was considered as a possible IERF.
 To be selected as an IERF, a position required a minimum of 5.5 RPM coverage (equivalent to 20 sequence reads in the first replicate dataset), with at least 10-fold higher coverage than the average coverage in the 101 nt region centered on the coordinate being considered, and equal or higher coverage than every position in the 21 nt region centered on the coordinate being considered.
 For high-confidence ORF calls, all criteria had to be met in both replicate datasets.
 IERFs were inferred to represent an ORF if the IERF position was 15 nt downstream of a TTG, 14–18 nt downstream of an ATG, or 14–18 nt downstream of a GTG.
 These trinucleotide sequences and distances were selected based on a > 1.4 fold enrichment upstream of IERFs (Figure 2B).
 In a small number of cases, two IERFs were associated with the same start codon; this only occurred in cases where the two IERFs had identical Ribo-RET sequence coverage.
 This double-matching means that the number of IERFs is slightly higher than the number of identified ORFs.

-## Calculating false discovery rates for ORF prediction from Ribo-RET data
+### Calculating false discovery rates for ORF prediction from Ribo-RET data

 The likelihood of randomly selecting a genome coordinate with an associated start codon sequence (as defined above for IERFs) was estimated by selecting 100,000 random genome coordinates and determining the fraction, ‘R’, that would be associated with a start codon.
 The set of IERFs contains a number of true positives (i.e. corresponding to a genuine start codon), and a number of false positives.
 We assume that true positive IERFs are all associated with a start codon using the parameters described above for calling ORFs.
 We assume that false positive IERFs are associated with a start codon at the same frequency as random genome coordinates, that is R. Since we know how many IERFs were not associated with a start codon, we can use this number to estimate how many false positive IERFs were associated with a start codon by chance.
-With the total number of IERFs as ‘I’ and the total number of identified ORFs as ‘O’, the FDR for ORF calls is estimated by:(100∗(I−O)∗(R/(1−R)))/O
+With the total number of IERFs as ‘I’ and the total number of identified ORFs as ‘O’, the FDR for ORF calls is estimated by:

+$$
+(100^{∗}(I−O)^{∗}(R/(1−R)))/O
+$$

 To estimate the distribution of false positive IERFs between annotated, isoform, and novel ORFs, we determined the relative proportion of each class of ORF from the set of randomly selected genome coordinates that were associated with a start codon by chance.

-## Selection of mock ORFs
+### Selection of mock ORFs

 As a control for potential artifacts of DNA sequence on Ribo-seq coverage we selected 1,000 mock ORFs: sequences that begin at an ATG or GTG and extend to the first in-frame stop codon.
 Mock ORF stop codons do not match those of previously annotated genes or novel genes identified from Ribo-RET data.
 To ensure that mock ORFs are in transcribed regions, we required non-zero RNA-seq coverage at the first position of each mock ORF.
 For simplicity, mock ORFs were only selected on the forward strand of the genome.

-## RNA folding prediction
+### RNA folding prediction

 The sequence from –40 to +20 relative to each start codon, or for 500 × 60 nt sequences randomly selected from the M. tuberculosis genome, were selected for prediction of the free energy of the predicted minimum free energy structure using a local installation of ViennaRNA Package tool RNAfold, version 2.4.14, using default settings (Lorenz et al., 2011).

-## Determining normalized sequence read coverage from Ribo-Seq and RNA-Seq data
+### Determining normalized sequence read coverage from Ribo-Seq and RNA-Seq data

 Library construction for Ribo-seq and RNA-seq included polyadenylation of RNA fragments, and sequence reads were trimmed at their 3’ ends, immediately upstream of the first instance of ‘AAA’, before aligning to the reference genome; hence, it is impossible for a trimmed sequence read to end with an ‘A’.
 This likely explains why we observed apparent differences in ribosome occupancy in Ribo-seq data precisely at start and stop codons for all classes of ORF (e.g. Figure 1), since these codons are strongly enriched for specific bases.
 We note that the same patterns were observed for RNA-seq data (Figure 4—figure supplement 1B-D; RNA-seq library construction included a polyadenylation step, and reads were trimmed and mapped identically to those from Ribo-seq datasets), and for mock ORFs in Ribo-seq data (Figure 4—figure supplement 1A).

 Sequence reads were aligned to the reference genome (NCBI Reference Sequence: NC_000962.3) and separately to a reverse-complemented copy of the reference genome, using Rockhopper, version 2.0.3 (McClure et al., 2013).
 The positions of read 3’ ends were determined from the resultant .sam files, and used to determine coverage on each strand at each genome position, normalized to total read count as reads per million (RPM).

-## Generating metagene plots
+### Generating metagene plots

 Metagene plots (i.e. Figure 1A–D, Figure 1—figure supplement 1, Figure 2A, Figure 2—figure supplement 1, Figure 4B–D, Figure 4—figure supplement 1A-D; Figure 4—figure supplement 2D-F) used normalized coverage values (RPM) for Ribo-seq, RNA-seq, or Ribo-RET data, calculated as described above.
 Coverage scores were selected for regions from –50 to +100 relative to start codons or TSSs, or –100 to +50 relative to stop codons.
 Coverage RPM values were further normalized to the highest value in the selected range.
 For metagene plots of leadered, previously annotated ORFs (Figures 1A and 2A, Figure 2—figure supplement 1), previously annotated genes were excluded if they were pseudogenes, non-coding, or had a TSS within 5 nt upstream of the start codon.
 For the metagene plot of TSSs not associated with leaderless ORFs, TSSs were selected from published reports (Cortes et al., 2013; Shell et al., 2015) if they were located at least 6 nt upstream of a previously annotated start codon.

-## Calculating relative ribosome density per transcript for ORFs and transcript regions
+### Calculating relative ribosome density per transcript for ORFs and transcript regions

 We selected three sets of genomic regions: (i) all annotated ORFs identified either by Ribo-RET (higher confidence and lower confidence) or from leaderless analysis, (ii) all novel ORFs identified either by Ribo-RET (higher confidence and lower confidence) or from leaderless analysis, and (iii) a set of 1854 control transcript regions, described below.
 For (ii), we removed regions of ORFs that are not at least 30 nt from an annotated gene on the same strand; in many cases this led to exclusion of the ORF or trimming one or both ends of the region to be analyzed.
 We also excluded any remaining ORF or ORF region <50 nt in length.
 A set of control transcript regions, intended to comprise mostly non-coding RNA, was selected by identifying transcription start sites (Cortes et al., 2013; Shell et al., 2015) > 5 nt upstream of an RTG trinucleotide sequence.
 We then selected the first 50 nt of the associated transcribed regions.
 These control regions were excluded if they are not at least 30 nt from an annotated gene on the same strand, or if they overlap partially or completely a novel or isoform ORF identified in this study.

 For each category of region, (i), (ii), and (iii), described above, we calculated the normalized sequence read coverage (RPM) from two replicates each of RNA-seq and Ribo-seq data, aligning only the sequence read 3’ ends (see section titled ‘Determining normalized sequence read coverage from Ribo-seq and RNA-seq data’).
 We excluded 7 of the regions in category (iii) that had zero RNA-seq coverage in both replicates.
 Data in Figure 5A and Figure 5—figure supplement 1, show the sequence read coverage normalized to the length of each region analyzed.
 To calculate the relative ribosome occupancy per transcript (Figure 5B), we first averaged the RNA-seq and Ribo-seq normalized coverage values from each of the two replicate datasets for each region analyzed.
 We then calculated the ratio of the Ribo-seq value to the RNA-seq value.

-## Analysis of G/C usage within codons
+### Analysis of G/C usage within codons

 For novel ORFs identified using the first replicate of Ribo-RET data, including ORFs identified in both replicates, we first trimmed the start and stop codons.
 We then trimmed any region of the remaining ORF that overlaps a previously annotated gene, leaving only complete codons; in many cases this removed the entire ORF from the analysis.
 For the remaining sequences, we scored the first, second or third position of all codons for the presence of a G or C. The G/C-skew was calculated as the ratio of the sum of G/C bases at the third codon position to that at the second codon position.
 Statistical comparisons were performed using a Fisher’s exact test comparing G/C base count at the second and third positions; tests were one-tailed or two-tailed as indicated, with the null hypothesis for one-tailed tests being that the G/C base count at the third codon position was not higher than that at the second codon position.
 Values plotted in Figure 7 represent the sum of values for each individual ORF, or the equivalent number for the annotated ORFs we identified by Ribo-RET (we did not trim these except for start and stop codons).

-## Analysis of G/C usage within codons for predicted regulatory cysteine-rich sORFs
+### Analysis of G/C usage within codons for predicted regulatory cysteine-rich sORFs

 We examined the G/C-skew of 6 ORFs that we predict regulate expression of the downstream gene in response to cysteine availability, based on their conservation with regulatory sORFs in M. smegmatis (Canestrari et al., 2020).
 Strikingly, only one of these ORFs individually has significantly positive G/C-skew (Supplementary file 1D; Fisher’s exact test p < 0.05).
 Moreover, as a group, the six sORFs do not have significantly positive G/C-skew (Supplementary file 1D; Fisher’s exact test p = 0.13; n = 145 codons).
 We repeated this analysis after removing the cysteine codons from the sORFs, reasoning that cysteine codons have a neutral or negative effect on G/C-skew, and that the presence of cysteine codons is likely essential for the regulatory activity of the sORFs.
 Removing the cysteine codons increased G/C-skew for all ORFs; in two cases, the G/C-skew of the ORFs with cysteine codons removed is significantly positive (Supplementary file 1D; Fisher’s exact test p < 0.05).
 Moreover, as a group, the six ORFs with cysteine codons removed have significantly positive G/C-skew (Supplementary file 1D; Fisher’s exact test p = 1.5e–4; n = 120 codons).

-## Analysis of trinucleotide sequence content upstream of IERFs
+### Analysis of trinucleotide sequence content upstream of IERFs

 The frequency of each trinucleotide was determined for the 50 nt upstream of all IERFs.
 For each trinucleotide sequence, the frequencies at positions –50 to –41 were averaged (mean), and frequencies at all other positions were normalized to this averaged number.
 The frequency of AGG and GGA trinucleotide sequences upstream of putative start codons was determined similarly, with the control region used for normalization located at positions –35 to –26 relative to the start codons.

-## Luciferase reporter assays
+### Luciferase reporter assays

 M. smegmatis mc2155 strains with integrated luciferase reporter constructs were grown in TSB with Tween80 overnight at 37 °C to an OD600 of ~1.0.
 Ten µl of Nano-Glo Luciferase Assay Reagent was mixed with 10 µl of cell culture.
 Luminescence readings (relative light units; RLUs) were taken using a Turner Biosystems Veritas microplate luminometer.
 Relative luminescence values were reported as RLU/OD600.
 Assays were performed in triplicate (biological replicates).

-## Western blots
+### Western blots

 M. smegmatis MC2155 strains with integrated FLAG-tagged constructs were grown in TSB with Tween overnight at 37 °C to an OD600 of ~1.0.
 Cells were harvested by centrifugation and resuspended in 1 x NuPage LDS sample buffer (Invitrogen) +5 mM sodium metabisulfite.
 Samples were heated at 95 °C for 10 min before loading onto a 4–12% gradient Bis-Tris mini-gel (Invitrogen).
 After separation, proteins were transferred to a nitrocellulose membrane (Life Technologies) or a PVDF membrane (Thermo Scientific).
 Membranes were probed with a monoclonal mouse anti-FLAG antibody (M2; Sigma).
 Secondary antibody and detection reagents were obtained from Lumigen (ECL plus kit) and used according to the manufacturer’s instructions.

-## Integrated genome browser
+### Integrated genome browser

 All ribosome profiling and Ribo-RET data, and identified ORFs are available for visualization on our interactive genome browser (Shell et al., 2015): https://mtb.wadsworth.org/.

-## Mass spectrometry
+### Mass spectrometry

 Five ml of Mtb (OD600 of 0.4) was used to inoculate 200 ml of medium and grown to an OD600 of 1.175.
 Cells were collection by filtration through a 0.22 μm filter.
 Cells were flash frozen in liquid nitrogen with 0.6 ml lysis buffer (20 mM Tris pH 8.0, 10 mM MgCl2, 100 mM NH4Cl, 5 mM CaCl2, 0.4% Triton X100, 0.1 % NP-40, 1 mM chloramphenicol, 100 U/mL DNase I).
 Frozen cells were milled using a Retsch MM400 mixer mill for 8 cycles of 3 min each at 15 Hz.
 Milling cups were re-frozen in liquid nitrogen between each milling cycle.
 Cell extracts were thawed and incubated on ice for 30 min.
 Samples were clarified by centrifugation.
 Supernatants were passed twice through 0.22 μm filters.
 Samples were prepared for MS analysis from 100 µg aliquots of Mtb cytosolic lysate in each of six different ways, with the numbers listed below matching those in Supplementary file 1A, C: